getodk/docs/docs/central-api-submission-management.rst

                   - string

+                    .. raw:: html

-                    ISO date format.
-The time that the server received the Submission.
+                      <p>ISO date format.
+The time that the server received the Submission.</p>

                     Example: ``2018-01-19T23:58:03.395Z``
                 * - updatedAt